wescale/kubernetes-formation/Day-2/Pods/exercise-2/README.md

 kubectl apply -f no-toleration-pod.yml
 ```

-Ensure the pod is running and not the where it is running on.
+Ensure the pod is running and note the worker it is running on.

 ## For each worker node, apply a taint